 Mountain View Pain Center uses one of the most popular “low force” chiropractic techniques in the world.
-Activator Methods Technique® (AMCT) is a gentle, low-force chiropractic technique that has been safely used for 35 years.
-AMCT evolved from 35 years of empirical study and 15 years of clinical research.
-AMCT doctors go through extensive training to learn specific procedures to detect spinal joint dysfunction, analyze leg length inequality, detect body mechanics problems, and test neurological reflexes.
+Activator Methods Technique® (AMCT) is a gentle, low-force chiropractic technique.

 Gonstead represents the ultimate standard in “hands on” spinal adjusting and remains one of the leaders in chiropractic techniques.
 The Gonstead Technique has a specific application on the affected segment or segments only.
-What makes the Gonstead technique unique is its system that allows for a very thorough evaluation process: inspection (postural and gait), instrumentation (handheld), radiographs (when warranted), and static and motion palpation.
-Gonstead chiropractic evaluation allows for the doctor to determine a listing system for a systematic reference to the positional dyskinesia of the subluxated segment to be adjusted.
-This short-lever adjustment specifically directs a three-dimensional force away from the direction of misalignment while protecting the normal, functional spinal units.
+What makes the Gonstead technique unique is its system that allows for a very thorough evaluation process.

-Diversified Technique is the classic chiropractic technique, developed by D.D.
-Palmer, DC and was refined and developed by the late Otto Reinert, DC, to address biomechanical failure in each section of the spine, as it relates to specific subluxation.
-The focus is on restoration to normal biomechanical function, and correction of subluxation.
+The Diversified Technique is the classic chiropractic technique developed to address bio-mechanical failure in each section of the spine.
+The focus is on restoration to normal function.
 In addition, Diversified methods have been developed to adjust extremity joints, allowing for beneficial applications in treating sports injuries and other injuries.
-Diversified adjusting of the spine uses specific lines of drives for all manual thrusts, allowing for specificity in correcting mechanical distortions of the spine.